 Obtain a record card for property situated within the City of Boston by completing and mailing the Property Record Card Request Form A $5.00 fee per parcel is applicable for each record card payable by cash, check or money order made payable to the City of Boston.

 This return requests property income and expenses information pursuant to Massachusetts General Laws Chapter 59, Section 38D, in order that the City of Boston Assessing Department may determine the actual fair cash valuation of the subject property.
 All information submitted is confidential pursuant to the law.
 Complete the return as it is and in its entirety.
 Alternative documents may not be substituted for this return.
-The FY 2014 38D Property Tax Return (Office Tower) Form will only be available for sixty (60) days following the mailing date.
+FY 2016 38D Property Tax Return (Office) Form will only be available for sixty (60) days following the mailing date of February 12, 2015.